beechit/MisterMaks-EHRM/Packages/Beech/Beech.Workflow/Documentation/Index.rst

 Preconditions:
 a new contract was created
-No or invalid workpermit was added and uploaded
+No or invalid work permit was added and uploaded

-startdate of contract is a week before start or > the nationality of the person is one that needs a workpermit. (in nationality resource workpermit=TRUE) meta info of workpermit matches contract.
+start date of contract is a week before start or > the nationality of the person is one that needs a work permit. (in nationality resource work permit=TRUE) meta info of work permit matches contract.

-create a non closable task to upload the workpermit in the system. (high priority)
+create a non closable task to upload the work permit in the system. (high priority)

-if startdate has passed already then highest priority and task for manager of manager.....
+if start date has passed already then highest priority and task for manager of manager.....

 future features
 ---------------

-assign task to other people in organisation to do workflows
+assign task to other people in organisation todo a workflow (delegate)

-create workflows on entities.
+create workflow on entities.
 like if a new person is registered in the system en create a task (with workflow for a person to create the contract for this new person.